sweetalert2/sweetalert2/SPONSORS.md

 # Sponsors

-Sponsor is a company or a person who is supporting SweetAlert2 with 19 USD per month or more [via GitHub Sponsors](https://github.com/sponsors/limonte) or [via PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=TKTWHJGUWLR7E).
+Sponsor is a company or a person who is supporting SweetAlert2 with $19 per month [via GitHub Sponsors](https://github.com/sponsors/limonte) or [via PayPal](https://www.paypal.com/donate/?cmd=_s-xclick&hosted_button_id=UW5EA4KTHM4B6).
 Sponsors are listed in these places:

 - in this document
 - in [the official repo README](https://github.com/sweetalert2/sweetalert2#sponsors) (20K+ unique visitors per month)